 One of our favorite knife shapes.
 A Kiritsuke is usually longer than a Chef’s knife.
 This is just a gorgeous knife type.
 The straight front, low point, and flat blade profile make this knife particularly suited for push chopping and for finely dicing herbs.
 The extra size over the Chef’s knife comes in handy when handling large products or when making even slices through fish or meat.

 With the first 3 knives above 99% of your kitchen work can be done easily.
 The next 3 we would consider a luxury for the home cook.
-After that we would recommend looking for specialty knives for those tasks that you find yourself doing frequently.
-We haven't covered boning knives, cleavers, steak knives and many more.
-We’ll cover some specialty knife types in a next article.
+After that, we would recommend looking for specialty knives for those tasks that you find yourself doing frequently.
+We haven't covered boning knives, cleavers, steak knives, and many more.
+We’ll cover some specialty knife types in the next article.

 11 things you can do with a Chef's Knife